The Great Cleric

 The Great Cleric (聖者無双, Seija Musō) is a Japanese light novel series written by Broccoli Lion.
 Originally published via the novel posting website Shōsetsuka ni Narō in October 2015, the series was later acquired by Micro Magazine, who began publishing the series in print with illustrations by Sime.
 A manga adaptation, illustrated by Hiiro Akikaze, began serialization on the Niconico-based web manga platform Suiyōbi no Sirius in June 2017.
-An anime television series adaptation by Yokohama Animation Laboratory and Cloud Hearts is set to premiere in July 2023.
+An anime television series adaptation by Yokohama Animation Laboratory and Cloud Hearts aired from July to September 2023.

+Plot

+A young Japanese salaryman is killed by a gunshot and reincarnated by a deity in an alternate, fantasy-like world as Luciel, a teenager blessed with healing magic.
+To make sure that this time he lives a long and happy life, Luciel works hard to improve himself.
+As he rises in the ranks of the clergy, Luciel uses his powers to assist those in need, while helping restore the church's reputation, tarnished by the greed and corruption of many of its members, making friends and enemies along the way.